muhamad-ilfani/project-insert-asynchronous/README.md

 4. Create topic kafka
 This topic is used for retry process if there is an error when insert data to database.
 Create topic with this command
     > bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic registration.notification.retry

+    You can check topic list with
+    > bin/kafka-topics.sh --bootstrap-server=localhost:9092 --list

 5. Run service with command
     > go run main.go